awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

 ## Review a Pull Request \(Console\)<a name="how-to-review-pull-request-console"></a>

-You can use the AWS CodeCommit console to review a pull request in an AWS CodeCommit repository\.
+You can use the CodeCommit console to review a pull request in a CodeCommit repository\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository\.

 1. In the navigation pane, choose **Pull requests**\.

 1. By default, a list of all open pull requests is displayed\.
 Choose the open pull request you want to review\.
 You can also comment on a closed or merged pull request\.
-![\[Open pull requests displayed in the AWS CodeCommit console.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-view.png)
+![\[Open pull requests displayed in the CodeCommit console.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-pull-request-view.png)

 1. In the pull request, choose **Changes**\.